coveredinc/security-scan-toolbox/README.md

 - Update the dispatcher binary to recognize the new command.
 - Document the usage in this README.

+## Permissions for Inspector Scans

+To run AWS Inspector scans, ensure the following permissions are granted to your AWS profile:

+- **Amazon Inspector Permissions:**
+  - `inspector-scan:ScanSbom`

+- **ECR Permissions (if scanning images in Amazon ECR):**
+  - `ecr:DescribeRepositories`
+  - `ecr:ListImages`
+  - `ecr:BatchGetImage`
+  - `ecr:GetAuthorizationToken`

+Ensure your AWS profile is configured with these permissions to successfully perform Inspector scans.

 ---

 ## Note